s2t2/gspread-models-py/README.md

 # gspread-models-py

-Model based ORM interface into Google Sheets, using the `gspread` package.
+Model based ORM interface into Google Sheets.
+Read and write data to and from Google Sheets using a high-level class-based interface.
+This package is built on top of the awesome `gspread` package.

 ## Installation